This privacy statement describes the processing of Gasgrid Finland Oy’s personal data and informs data subjects of their rights.

 - Information related to your position (your employer, occupation, job title, degree, position in your community and any rights of representation)

 - Allergy and special diet information when organising events

-- Username and password when using Gasgrid portal or Gas data hub
+- Username and password when using Gasgrid portal, the guarantee of origin system or Gas data hub

 - Responses to customer satisfaction, stakeholder or marketing surveys

 - Information on employment history and educational background provided by the Data Subject in connection with our procurement procedures when assessing the qualifications of our suppliers.

 End customers of natural gas

 - The centralised information exchange systems for natural gas trading process the consumption data of natural persons covered by remote reading, as well as the location IDs of consumption points, which can be used to connect consumption data to customers in the customer registers of retailers and distribution network operators.
 Location information may include the end customer’s address and name.

 - Information about abuse or other unethical conduct reported through Gasgrid’s whistleblowing channel.
 The report may contain personal data concerning a third party, such as name, contact details, image files or other personal data related to the reported conduct.